Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Experiments

 Here $\mu^*$ is the repulsive Coulomb interaction term, which is generally considered 0.13 for intermetallic samples.
 Substituting the values of $\theta_D$ and $T_{c}$ yields \(\lambda^{exp}_{e-ph} \) = 0.44 (for YRu$_3$B$_2$) and 0.41 (for LuRu$_3$B$_2$), indicating the weakly coupled nature of superconductivity in both compounds.
 The electron-phonon coupling obtained from DFT calculations (Section \ref{ElPhCalc}) is $\lambda^{th}_{e-ph} =$ 0.477 and 0.561 for the Y and Lu compounds, respectively, very close to the estimates from the experiment.

-The Sommerfeld specific heat coefficient $\gamma$ allows us to estimate the experimental London penetration depth $\lambda^{exp}_L(0)$: $\lambda_L(0) = (m^*/\mu_0ne^2)^{1/2}$ , where $m^*$ is the electron effective mass scaled by the bare electron mass $m_e$, $m^*/m_e = (1+\lambda^{exp}_{e-ph}$) and n is the carrier concentration.
-Due to the absence of single crystals which are required for Hall measurements and, therefore, experimental n estimates, we calculate the carrier concentration as $n = 3/V$ with V the unit cell volume determined experimentally from X-ray diffraction refinements.
+The Sommerfeld specific heat coefficient $\gamma$ allows us to estimate the ideal London penetration depth $\lambda^{exp}_L(0)$: $\lambda_L(0) = (m^*/\mu_0ne^2)^{1/2}$ , where $m^*$ is the electron effective mass scaled by the bare electron mass $m_e$, $m^*/m_e = (1+\lambda^{exp}_{e-ph}$) and n is the carrier concentration.
+Due to the absence of single crystals that are required for Hall measurements and therefore experimental n estimates, we calculate the carrier concentration as $n = 3/V$ with V the unit cell volume determined experimentally from X-ray diffraction refinements.
 The value in the numerator here corresponds to the 3 electrons contributed by the trivalent ions Y$^{3+}$ and Lu$^{3+}$ in the two compounds.
 This yields $n~=$ 3.82$*10^{-2}$ \AA$^{-3}$ and 3.87$*10^{-2}$ \AA$^{-3}$ for YRu$_3$B$_2$ and LuRu$_3$B$_2$, respectively.
 The effective masses are $m^* = $ 1.44 and 1.41 m$_e$ for the Y and Lu compounds, respectively.
-Using these estimates, we can determine $\lambda^{exp}_L(0)$ = 32.6(3) nm (Y) and 32(1) nm (Lu).
-We have calculated the superfluid weight (superfluid stiffness) from DFT data (described in Section \ref{SFWCalc}) and obtained the theoretical London penetration depth $\lambda^{th}_L(0)$ = 40(4) nm (Y) and 35(3) nm (Lu) in the xy-plane.
+Using these estimates, we can determine $\lambda^{exp}_L(0)$ = 32.6 nm (Y) and 32 nm (Lu).
+We have calculated the superfluid weight (superfluid stiffness) from DFT data (described in Section \ref{SFWCalc}) and obtained the theoretical London penetration depth $\lambda^{th}_L(0)$ = 32 nm (Y) and 36 nm (Lu) in the xy-plane, and these are in good agreement with the experimental values.
 The superconducting properties for YRu$_3$B$_2$ and LuRu$_3$B$_2$ compounds are summarized in Table I.

+The electrical resistivity measurements show metallic behavior for both samples, with residual resistivity ratios RRR = $\rho(300K)/\rho_0$ of 6.8 and 5 respectively for YRu$_3$B$_2$ and LuRu$_3$B$_2$ (Fig. \ref{fig:rhoT}).
+In the low temperature range, the superconducting transition is observed, with the H = 0 resistivity reaching 0 around 0.84 K (YRu$_3$B$_2$) and 1.04 K (LuRu$_3$B$_2$), coinciding with thermodynamic measurements.
+The insets in Fig. \ref{fig:rhoT} show the expected suppression of the superconducting temperature with applied field.
+The superconducting transition at each field is defined by the temperature at which the resistance reaches zero.
+From transport measurements, we can determine the residual resistivity $\rho_0$ to estimate the mean free path $l_0$ for both compounds: